Platini says FIFA must now end his ban, but probe goes on

-Former UEFA president Michel Platini said Saturday he hoped FIFA would lift his ban over a controversial 1.8-million-euro payment after Swiss prosecutors said they had found no evidence so far to incriminate him.
+Former UEFA president Michel Platini said Saturday FIFA must now lift his ban over a 1.8-million-euro payment after Swiss prosecutors said they had found no evidence so far to bring charges against him.

 "I hope that FIFA will have the courage and the decency to lift my suspension," Platini told AFP in a telephone interview.